tateshep/tateronaut/README.md

 ## About

 This is the source code for the portfolio/contact website for tateshep.

+Note-worth technologies implemented in this project:
+- React
+- Next.js
+- Redux via Redux toolkit
+- nes-react

-Can be seen here: https://tateronaut.vercel.app/
+Can be viewed here:
+https://tateronaut.vercel.app/

 ## If you'd like to run locally